powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 * Configuration does not belong to the application -- it is shared custody between the application and its dependencies.
 There’s no knowing whether modifying an environment variable key will have cascading effects with other applications using the `foo` library.
 * Adding new keys is painful, since the interface obfuscates how things work under the hood -- instead of just using the standard library.
 * Loss of type safety.
 Since configuration is an `interface`, there is no check at compile-time verifying the correct type of configuration was used.
 Only a runtime error will reveal the issue.

+### How to Fix It

+Instead of using an interface, configuration can be loaded into a concrete type such as a `struct`.
+Configuration can be read from environment variables into a `struct` in one pass, as specific concrete types.
+This can be handled via a single package and provide centralized access from a single package.
+This makes configuration easy to track down,  access, and repair.

+Code reusability will probably be lessened, at least initially.
+As time goes on, configuration can be injected into dependent packages, so code reuse could recover or even improve.